 - advertising and design

 We have material on all sorts of performances, whether professional or amateur, and coverage ranges from historic to contemporary.
-While most items date from the 20th century, programmes from earlier years are represented too.
+While most items date from the 20th century, programmes from earlier years are also represented.
 The unusual fan-shaped programme for School for scandal, for example, is dated 1869.

 There are also programmes in the personal papers of theatrical identities and organisations in our manuscripts collection.

-For a complete overview of all our theatre holdings you can use our Performance in Victoria research guide.
+For a complete overview of all our theatre holdings, see our Performance in Victoria research guide.